The Collaborative Market Data Network -

 • League Table rankings are based upon proceeds, including any increases to the borrower and are where the context so requires either expressed in millions or billions of the relevant currency in which they are expressed.

-• US dollar League Tables that incorporate new issues denominated in various (non US dollar) currencies are converted to the US dollar equivalent using the average currency exchange rate on the day of pricing (Trade Date).
+• US dollar League Tables that incorporate new issues denominated in various (non-USD) currencies are converted to the US dollar equivalent using the average currency exchange rate on the day of pricing (Trade Date).

-• Euro League Tables that incorporate new issues denominated in various (non Euro) currencies are converted to the Euro equivalent using the average currency exchange rate on the day of pricing (Trade Date).
+• Euro League Tables that incorporate new issues denominated in various (non-EUR) currencies are converted to the Euro equivalent using the average currency exchange rate on the day of pricing (Trade Date).

 • Bookrunners identified as ‘passive’ will not be eligible for league table credit.
 Only ‘active’ bookrunners will receive standard league table credit.